All Episodes

 He should be doing the exact opposite what he's doing and throwing cold water on all this fire.

-And he's not doing that, neither is this idiot mayor.
+And he's not doing that.

-If the people who set the example are gonna punt, then why should anybody else worry about it?
+And of course, if they're not going to do anything about it, why should lesser people, if the people who set the example are going to punt, then why should anybody else worry about it?

-Lewis Brandeis commented on that just a second, former Supreme Court justice.
+Lewis Brandeis commented on that, just a second, former Supreme Court justice.

 But other privileges.